yaheya/yaheya.github.io/content/post/taha.md

 We are all struggling in our lives one way or the other.
-I hope this email encourages you that you are not alone and that Allah is waiting to hear from you; you have to call him!
+I hope this post encourages you that you are not alone and that Allah is waiting to hear from you; you have to call him!